-If you or your family have been affected by national emergencies such as COVID-19 you may consider requesting an Income Appeal review.
-The information you previously reported on the FAFSA from 2019 may no longer accurately reflect your financial situation.
+Some students and families experience changes in their households that may impact their ability to contribute to educational expenses.
+The information you previously reported on the FAFSA from 2021 may no longer accurately reflect your financial situation.
 In some cases, the RVCC Financial Aid Office may be able to adjust the income information on the FAFSA.
 A review does not guarantee additional financial aid (grants or scholarships), but does allow the Financial Aid office to recalculate your aid eligibility based on the changes that have occurred.

 - Change in employment/reduction in income - A change in employment includes termination/layoff from a job, furlough, retirement, total or permanent disability, a significant reduction in the number of hours worked, or a reduction in the hourly rate of pay/salary, etc.

 - Death of a Parent - If your parent passed away and their income was included on your FAFSA, your application may be adjusted to reflect the income of just your custodial parent.

 - Death of a Spouse - If your spouse passed away but their income was included on your 2021 tax return, your FAFSA may be adjusted to reflect the income of the student.

 - Parent’s Divorce/Separation - If your parents filed a joint income tax return in 2021 but divorced or separated after your FAFSA was filed, your FAFSA may be adjusted to reflect only the income of your custodial parent.

 - Student’s Divorce/Separation - If you filed a joint income tax return in 2021 but divorced or separated after your FAFSA was filed, your FAFSA may be adjusted to reflect only the income of the student.